A Decomposition-Based Approach for Evaluating and Analyzing Inter-Annotator Disagreement: Conclusion

 The decomposition approach presented here may have general implications on the analysis of inter-annotator agreement.
 Given an annotated dataset, it allows conceptually decomposing the annotation by theoretically or empirically driven aspects of the scheme, and statistically quantifying the distribution of the disagreement over these chosen aspects.
-In a larger sense, it offers a more flexible approach than current conventions of inter-annotation diagnosis, allowing researchers to study and evaluate various aspects and sources of disagreement in highly subjective tasks such as narrative annotations.
+In a larger sense, it offers a more flexible approach than current conventions of inter-annotation diagnosis, allowing researchers to study and evaluate various aspects and sources of disagreement in annotation tasks.